-Muilenburg out as Boeing chairman, keeps CEO position
+Dennis Muilenburg out as Boeing chairman but keeps CEO position

 “The board has full confidence in Dennis as CEO and believes this division of labor will enable maximum focus on running the business with the board playing an active oversight role,” Calhoun said in a statement, with Muilenburg adding that he is “fully supportive of the board’s action.”

 Calhoun said the board also plans in the near term to name a new director, someone “with deep safety experience and expertise.”
-The only engineer currently on the board is Muilenburg.
+The only aerospace engineer currently on the board is Muilenburg.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.